catze-labs/aptoplay-web/public/docs/8-mintToSystemWallet.md

 // OR

-// Make a Aptoplay Object
+// Make an Aptoplay Object
 // If you not specify a Aptos node url and faucet url, environment default 'Devnet' const aptoPlay = new AptoPlay("TitleID", "X-SECRET-KEY");